mobile app bar

 Kobe Bryant(L) and Luka Doncic(R)

-This fueled Bryant and made him thirsty for revenge, and sure enough, the next two years (2009 and 2010), he led the Lakers to victory.
-Doncic?
-Wasn’t showing the same level of interest as Bryant did.
+The 2008 Finals loss fueled Bryant and made him thirsty for revenge.
+And sure enough, the next two years (2009 and 2010), he led the Lakers to victory.
+The Mavs executive felt Luka wasn’t showing the same level of drive as Bryant did.
 And it caused concern behind the scenes.

 “This person also said to me,” Sedano continued. “‘I was also around LeBron when he lost to Dallas [in 2011], and he went into a deep funk of reflection….”

-James did not even leave his house for two weeks, and when he did, it was to get right back to the drawing board, meet with legends like Hakeem Olajuwon, who helped him improve his post game.
+James did not even leave his house for two weeks after his Miami Heat lost to the Mavericks.
+And when he eventually came out, it was to get right back to the drawing board, meet legends like Hakeem Olajuwon, who helped him improve his post game.
 Once again, Doncic seemingly did not show a similar level of dedication.

-Doncic’s fitness was a topic of discussion for months leading up to his departure from Texas, which no one saw coming.
-But Sedano’s revelation shows that there were discussions in the backroom about trading Doncic away.
+Doncic’s fitness was a topic of discussion for months leading up to his departure from Texas.
+But Sedano’s revelation shows that there were discussions in the backroom about trading Doncic.

 About the author